Attitude in coaching: what constitutes the inner attitude in coaching | Meet yourself in systemic coaching!

 What is a coaching attitude?

-A coaching attitude means approaching the coachee with openness, trust, and genuine curiosity – without judging, pushing, or knowing.
-It's about nurturing potential, not dictating solutions.
+A coaching attitude means approaching the coachee with openness, trust and genuine curiosity - without judging, pushing or knowing.
+It is about encouraging potential, not prescribing solutions.

 What are you not allowed to do as a coach?

-A coach cannot replace therapy, make diagnoses, impose solutions, or lead to dependency.
-Coaching is not advice, training, or treatment.
+A coach must not replace therapy, make diagnoses, impose solutions or lead to dependency.
+Coaching is not counseling, training or treatment.

 What are examples of bad coaching?